 I fed the roll over the course of about 5 days and mixed it in with the raw dog food I currently have in the freezer.

-TEFCO’s beef green tripe from Raw Canine Foods and pre-made, balanced ground raw dog food from Darwin’s Natural Pet Food (duck & chicken).
+TEFCO’s beef green tripe from Raw Canine Foods and pre-made, balanced ground raw dog food from Raw Paws Pet Food – take 15% OFF with code K9Savings:

 Healthier Dog Food Alternatives to Freshpet Select

 To be fair, I do have to mention that Freshpet has several other pet food lines, one of which is actually a raw dog food line.

 I didn’t find out about the Vital Raw option until I did some research about the brand online.
 Vital Raw is grain-free and comes in two protein choices (chicken & beef).

 The ingredient list is still longer than I’m used to seeing in the raw dog food brands I order and have ordered from, but it’s certainly a vast improvement over the gently cooked Freshpet Select roll I purchased.

 I personally recommend the following raw dog food brands